GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Group composition (advanced)
 - kill-dependency levels
-   - 4: your life depends on it (ex: bloodsucker/hunter's fury frontliner)
+   - 4: your life depends on it (ex: Bloodsucker/Hunter's Fury frontliner)
-   - 3: your effectiveness depends on it (ex: headhunter sniper)
+   - 3: your effectiveness depends on it (ex: Headhunter sniper)
-   - 2: it helps but is not essential (ex: tech support skill user)
+   - 2: it helps but is not essential (ex: Tech Support skill user)
    - 1: it doesn't matter (ex: medic)
 - your team should have an average kill dependency <= 2.5